All Posts Sales Conversation Psychology

 When a framework clicks, when you study a concept and the logic settles into place, something happens that feels exactly like picking up a new skill.
 You can walk through exactly how it works.
 You can explain it.
 You can walk someone else through it step by step.
 You understand it fully and it feels like completion.

-It is not completion.
-It is the starting line of a different, slower kind of work.
+Finishing the session is the starting line of a different, slower kind of work.

 In a low-stakes environment, with your nervous system calm and the outcome at a distance, the framework performs exactly as studied.
 You understand it and you can use it.